Coldcard/firmware/docs/ephemeral.md

 ## Usage

 - go to `Advanced/Tools -> Ephemeral Seed`
-- if ephemeral seed is already in use, the menu option `CLEAR [<xfp>]` is visible with fingerprint of ephemeral master secret
+- if ephemeral seed is already in use, top menu item `[<xfp>]` is visible with fingerprint of ephemeral master secret
 - an ephemeral seed can be Imported or Generated at random
-- `Generate`:
-  - `Advanced/Tools -> Ephemeral Seed -> Generate`
+- go to `Advanced/Tools -> Ephemeral Seed`
+- `Generate Words`:
-  - same options as generating new seeds, dice rolls included
+  - same options as generating new seed words, dice rolls included
+  - Import words via NFC with `Import via NFC` option
-- `Import`:
+- `Import Words`:
-  - `Advanced/Tools -> Ephemeral Seed -> Import`
-  - same options as importing seeds
+  - same options as importing seed words
+- `Import XPRV`:
+  - import extended private key
+- `Tapsigner Backup`
+  - import TAPSIGNER encrypted backup
 - an ephemeral seed can also be a BIP-85 derived value

 ## Trick PIN Notes